vetsuisse-unibe/NGS-course-docs/dataFormat.md

 2. How many output files have been produced by fastqc ? what are the types ?

 #### zip files
-Let’s transfer the zip files to our local computers so we can open and view them in our browsers.
-We’ll use the command scp to do this. scp (secure copy protocol) is a means of securely transferring computer files between a local host and a remote host.
-We can use this command to transfer files between two computers.
-We need to run this command on our local computers (i.e. from the windows machine).

 First tells create a new directory to store the zip files we will be transferring.
 Create a new folder called fastqc_html in your home directory on windows/mac.